TuftsRT/guides/source/hpc/examples/advanced-jupyter.md

 This tutorial covers an advanced method to install onces own copy of Jupyer.
 Most user should utilized our existing Jupyter install via OnDemand.
 ```

-This tutorial is particualrily useful if you need to run on a system that we do not have compatible versions of conda or jupyter in modules for.
+This tutorial is particularly useful if you need to run on a system that we do not have compatible versions of conda or jupyter in modules for.
 For example the arm GH200 test system.

 ## Jupyter